-Recent research has found widespread discrimination by hosts against guests of certain races in online marketplaces, which endangers the very basis of a sharing economy — building trust in the communities.
-In this paper, we explore the root cause of discrimination and how to reduce discrimination.
-We conducted two randomized field experiments among 1,256 hosts on Airbnb by creating fictitious guest accounts and sending accommodation requests to them.
-We find that requests from guests with distinctively African American names are 19 percentage points less likely to be accepted than those with distinctively White names.
-However, a public review posted on a guest’s page mitigates discrimination: when guest accounts receive a positive review, the acceptance rates of guest accounts with distinctively White and African American names are statistically indistinguishable.
+Recent research has found widespread discrimination by hosts against guests of certain races in online marketplaces.
+In this paper, we explore ways to reduce such discrimination using online reputation systems.
+We conduct three randomized field experiments among 1,508 hosts on Airbnb by creating fictitious guest accounts and sending accommodation requests to them.
+We find that requests from guests with African American-sounding names are 19.2 percentage points less likely to be accepted than those with White-sounding names.
+However, a review posted on a guest's page significantly reduces discrimination: when guest accounts receive a positive or non-positive review, the acceptance rates of guest accounts with White-sounding and African American-sounding names are statistically indistinguishable.
 We further show that a non-positive review and a blank review without any content can also help attenuate discrimination, but self-claimed information that signals guest's tidiness and friendliness cannot reduce discrimination, indicating the importance of incentivising peer-generated reviews.
-Our finding is consistent with statistical discrimination: when lacking perfect information, hosts infer the quality of a guest by race and make rental decisions based on the average predicted quality of each racial group; when enough information is shared, hosts do not need to infer guests’ quality from their race, and discrimination is eliminated.
-Our results offer direct and clear guidance for sharing-economy platforms on how to reduce discrimination.
-Platform owners should motivate users to write reviews of one another and design a better mechanism to facilitate information sharing — especially information that signals guest quality.
+Our finding is consistent with statistical discrimination: when lacking relevant information, hosts infer the quality of a guest by using their prior beliefs which are based on the average quality of each racial group; when more information is provided, hosts give less weight on guests' race when assessing their quality, and statistical discrimination is reduced.
+Our results offer direct and clear guidance for sharing-economy platforms to reduce discrimination.

-Keywords: Discrimination, Field Experiment, Service Operations, Sharing Economy, Information Sharing
+Keywords: Discrimination, Field Experiment, Information Sharing, Service Operations, Sharing Economy

 Suggested Citation: Suggested Citation